 Updated 15th November 2016: Overall it is estimated that 1.4 million people have been affected by this Category 4 Hurricane which struck the southwest coast of Haiti 0700 local time (1200 GMT) on 4 October.
 According to the latest figures, 1,4m people, including 894,057 children, require humanitarian aid, with 806,000 in need of urgent food assistance; 112,500 children under the age of five are at risk of severe malnutrition.
 [Source here].

-Six of our Members have existing long term work in Haiti - Food for the Hungry (USA), Medical Teams International (USA), Tearfund (UK), World Concern (USA), World Relief (USA) and World Renew (USA and Canada).
-A further ten Members - CEDAR Fund (Hong Kong),International Health Partners (UK), MAP International (USA), SEL (France), Tear (Netherlands), Tearfund (Belgium), Tearfund (Ireland), Tearfund (New Zealand), Transform Aid (Australia) and World Relief Canada, work with Haitian Partners or are supporting other Integral Members.
+Six of our Members have existing long term work in Haiti - Food for the Hungry (USA), Medical Teams International (USA), Tearfund (UK), World Concern (USA) - link no longer available, World Relief (USA) and World Renew (USA and Canada).
+A further ten Members - CEDAR Fund (Hong Kong),International Health Partners (UK), MAP International (USA) - link no longer available, SEL (France), Tear (Netherlands), Tearfund (Belgium) - link no longer available, Tearfund (Ireland), Tearfund (New Zealand), Transform Aid (Australia) and World Relief Canada - link no longer available, work with Haitian Partners or are supporting other Integral Members.
 Medair (Switzerland) deployed a multisectoral team for this disaster.
 Coordinated assessment teams have gathered information on the needs in nine of the most affected communities in the South West of the country.
 Field activities include the distribution of emergency supplies, including tents, metal roofing, food and clean water, and medical assistance.
 As of 5 November 2016, suspected cholera cases have risen to a staggering 5,840.

 Chris Sheach, World Concern’s Disaster Response Director, says, “The fact that this is an Integral joint response means that we are able to do simultaneous assessment across all our locations in the country.
 We are pooling our resources in order to move faster.”